RasaHQ/rasa/docs/persist.rst

 Currently, you are not able to specify the path on cloud storage.

 If storing trained models, rasa_nlu will gzip the new model and upload to the root.
-If retrieving/loading models from the cloud storage, rasa_nlu will download the gzipped model locally an extract the contents to the specific location specified by the `--path` flag.
+If retrieving/loading models from the cloud storage, rasa_nlu will download the gzipped model locally an extract the contents to the location specified by the `--path` flag.